 Browse courses by subject

-What can you do with a History, Politics or International Relations degree?
+What can you do with a History, Politics, International Relations or Sociology degree?

-History, politics and international relations shape our society and help us understand the world past and present.
+History, politicsm international relations and sociology shape our society and help us understand the world past and present.
 This subject area also covers our sociology courses and international development.

 When you do a History degree with us, you'll study in a city that's been central to key historical events for many centuries.
 You'll focus on different periods and problems faced by societies over time, and explore how history shapes decisions made today.